hersey-nageye/kube-composer/README.md

 ### DNS (ExternalDNS)

-* **ExternalDNS** automatically creates and updates DNS records in Route53 based on the ingress resources deployyed in the cluster
+* **ExternalDNS** automatically creates and updates DNS records in Route53 based on the ingress resources deployed in the cluster
 * When an application is exposed through an Ingress, ExternalDNS will:
     * Create te correct DNS record (e.g., `composer.eks.drhersey.org`, `grafana.eks.drhersey.org` )
     * Keep records up to date if IPs or load balancers change